List of Blue Peter presenters

 Blue Peter currently airs weekly on Fridays in the United Kingdom on CBBC, a digital television channel.
 The show is produced in a magazine format, often transmitting live, and features a combination of studio presentation, interviews and outside broadcasting items.
-There have been forty-two official presenters of Blue Peter.
+There have been forty-four official presenters of Blue Peter.

 History

 The first presenters of Blue Peter were Christopher Trace and Leila Williams.
 Trace presented for nearly nine years, and Williams for just over three years (although no footage of her has been retained by the BBC).
 In the early days, as the show ran continuously on a weekly basis, other presenters occasionally stepped in to give the regular team a break.
 Artist Tony Hart and actress Ann Taylor both presented the show either in place of either Trace or Williams, or sometimes in place of both, with Taylor replacing Williams for six weeks in 1959 and presenting the show at least once alone, as did Hart.

-When Williams was fired from the show in 1962 following a series of spats with a newly appointed producer, Trace continued to present the show alone or with one-off presenters until a replacement was found.
+When Williams was dismissed from the show in 1962 following a series of spats with a newly appointed producer, Trace continued to present the show alone or with one-off presenters until a replacement was found.
 The role went to Anita West, who presented sixteen editions over a four-month period in 1962—the shortest tenure of any full-time presenter—before abruptly resigning due to her imminent divorce, something she had not revealed to the producers.
 Her tenure was so short that no footage from her time on Blue Peter exists in the BBC Archives, although footage of her audition remains, along with that of Valerie Singleton and other auditioners.
 It was not until 1998 that West was officially recognised as a former presenter.